Varaždin County (former)

 Varaždin County (Varaždinska županija; Varasd vármegye) was an administrative subdivision (županija) of the Kingdom of Croatia-Slavonia.
 Croatia-Slavonia was an autonomous kingdom within the Lands of the Crown of Saint Stephen (Transleithania), the Hungarian part of the dual Austro-Hungarian Empire.
 Its territory is now in northern Croatia.
 The capital of the county was Varaždin (Croatian, in Hungarian: Varasd).

 Geography

-Varaždin County shared borders with the Austrian land Styria, the Hungarian county of Zala, and the Croatian-Slavonian county of Bjelovar-Križevci and Zagreb.
-It comprised the towns and market towns of Ivanec, Jalžabet, Lepoglava, Ludbreg, Prelog, Čakovec, Klanjec, Krapina, Novi Marof and Varaždinske Toplice.
+Varaždin County shared borders with the Austrian land of Styria, the Hungarian county of Zala, and the Croatian-Slavonian county of Bjelovar-Križevci and Zagreb.
+It comprised the towns and market towns of Ivanec, Jalžabet, Lepoglava, Ludbreg, Prelog, Čakovec, Klanjec, Krapina, Novi Marof, and Varaždinske Toplice.

-The river Drava formed its northern border after Međimurje became part of Hungarian Zala County in 1720.
-Its area was 2521 km² around 1910.
+The Drava River formed its northern border after Međimurje became part of Hungary's Zala County in 1720.
+Its area was 2,521 km² around 1910.

 History

 The territory of Varaždin County was part of the Kingdom of Croatia when it entered a personal union with the Kingdom of Hungary in 1102, and with it became part of the Habsburg monarchy in 1526.
 After 1607, the position of the county's župan was hereditary, given to the Erdődy noble family.
 Until the 18th century it was part of the Varaždin Generalate of the Military Frontier.

 In 1850, following the revolutions of 1848, Varaždin County gained Međimurje from the Hungarian Zala County (except for the area around Legrad, which went to Križevci County).
 It was divided into four (political) districts ((politische) Bezirke):